Deploy a Node.js application with PM2 and Nginx

 };

-Now to launch your app, you can do: pm2 start ; behind the scene, PM2 will detect the ecosystem.config.js, parse it and extract the required information to launch the application
+Behind the scenes, PM2 will detect the ecosystem.config.js file, parse it, and extract the required information to launch the application

 Set up a Reverse proxy with Nginx

 The application is running on the server, but we can access it from the outside.
-We will create a subdomain and then use Nginx to do a reverse proxy to the application.
+We will create a subdomain and then use Nginx to make a reverse proxy for the application.

 My domain's name is tericcabrel.com; I will create a subdomain that points to my VPS IP address.
-Log into the client space of your hosting platform and do that.
-I use OVH.
+Log into the client space of your hosting platform to proceed.

 Create a subdomain for our Web application